Icon for yo — I

 I (subject)

 The standard first-person subject pronoun.
-It is often dropped since the verb conjugation implies it, but included for emphasis or contrast.
+It is often dropped since the verb conjugation implies it, but can be included for emphasis or contrast.

 Yo soy su hermana = I am her sister